Mthohdisane/alx-zero_day/README.md

 >
 >**who can make changes**
 >
 >1.
-Read the code and see how it may impact you, and
+Read the code and see how it may impact you
 >2. changes can be made by any software engineer
 >3. suggestions for future development are welcomed from all
 >4. changes will be by approval of **code owners*